-Public Law 91-358 or D.C.
-Code §23-1307 provides that on June 15 of each year the Director of the Bail Agency shall submit to the Executive Committee a report of the Agency's administration of its responsibilities for the period June 1 to May 31 of the previous year.
+Public Law 91-358 (D.C.
+Code \$23-1307) provides that on June 15 of each year the Director of the Pretrial Services Agency shall submit to the Executive Committee a report of the Agency's administration of its responsibilities for the period June 1 to May 31 of the previous year.
 Copies of the report are to be transmitted to the Congress of the United States and the Mayor of the District of Columbia.